Biomedical-Electronics/masb-pot-s-ecologiques/REPORT_EN.md

 ### Project

 This project has served as a way of using the different concepts acquired and to develop a code for a medical application.
-We have been able to apply the concepts learnt about how to configure a board.
-Hemos podido aplicar los conocimientos adquiridos de cómo configurar una placa, lectura de pines, tipos de comunicación, uso de timers y su configuración, relaciones entre funciones, y mucho más.
-Sobretodo hemos adquirido más conocimiento sobre el uso de Git y GitHub para desarrollar programas en equipo de forma cómoda y útil, lo cual será extremadamente útil en nuestro futuro laboral.
-Para finalizar, nos ha dado las herramientas para saber interpretar _datasheets_ y saber encontrar la información necesaria para poder adaptarnos en distintas situaciones.
+We have been able to apply the concepts learnt about how to configure a board, how to properly read PINs, types of communications, use of timers and their configuration, relationship between functions, and much more.
+Above all, we have acquired further knowledge about the use of Git and Github to develop programs in teams, which will be extremely useful in our future.
+Finally, it has given us tools to interpret data sheets and know how to find the needed information to adapt in different situations.

 ### Subject

-Esta asignatura nos ha proporcionado las bases para, no sólo desarrollar nuestros propios proyectos de equipos médicos con microcontroladores, sino que nos ha enseñado maneras de poder trabajar en un solo proyecto en equipo.
+This subject has allowed us the bases to, not only develop our own projects for medical purposes using micro controllers, but it has also taught us new ways to work on the same project simultaneously in teams.

-Pese a que el conocimiento que hemos logrado adquirir sólo son las bases de la programación de microprocesadores, nos ha abierto las puertas en un ámbito que ahora está en auge.
+Even though the knowledge obtained is only the bases of micro processing programming, it has allowed us to open a door in a booming field.

 ## References